stefanos87/container-kubernetes-tutorials/1-docker_basics/README.md

 Application code is provided in */app* subfolder and can be run by launching *app-run.sh* script, available in the repository root folder.

 A *Dockerfile* is provided to build and run the application as a Docker container; plain standard Docker commands can be used to build the Docker image, push the Docker image to Docker Hub repository and run it as a Docker container, the following scripts are provided for convenience:
 * *docker-build.sh* - it can be launched to build the Docker image; the script removes the Docker image and re-builds it.
-All the relevant parameters are externalized and can be changed in *setenv.sh* script.
 * *docker-run.sh* endpoint - it can be launched to run Docker container locally; the script removes running container and runs a fresh container instance.
-All the relevant parameters are externalized and can be changed in *setenv.sh* script.
 * *docker-push.sh* - it can be launched to push the Docker image to Docker Hub.
 You will need to modify *$DOCKER_IMAGE* parameter in *setenv.sh* appropriately to push to the correct Docker Hub repository.

+All the relevant parameters are externalized and can be changed in *setenv.sh* script.